Christmas Lights and Events in Hutchinson, Kansas, 2017

 Santa talks to kids and gives out candy canes every Friday and Saturday night until Christmas at 1005 East 20th.
 Read more about it below.

-Welcome to third revision for 2017 of my annual guide to Christmas lights of Hutchinson, Kansas.
+Welcome to fifth revision for 2017 of my annual guide to Christmas lights of Hutchinson, Kansas.
 It's somewhat subjective of course, but with travelers of limited time in mind, I've listed the major concentrations, theme neighborhoods and a few exceptional homes for your Yuletide cruising enjoyment.
 I update this throughout December as more people decorate.

 First off, probably the biggest draw of recent years, the music-synchronized home of Jason Rose, 1004 College Lane, is not decorated this year as Jason has moved and is still working on his new place.
 He says he'll have something cool next year.